 In the previous studies, confidence was expressed by a partner who was portrayed as a participant in the same study.
-Therefore actors might have seen the partner as being similar to themselves.
-Theories of cultural evolution propose a self-similarity bias (Henrich & Broesch, 2011; Henrich & Henrich, 2007; McElreath et al., 2003), or a proclivity for individuals to preferentially learn from models who are "like them"-for example, models of the same sex or ethnicity, or who share similar personality and physical attributes, or who are part of their ingroup.
+Therefore, actors might have seen the partner as being similar to themselves.
+Theories of cultural evolution propose a selfsimilarity bias (Henrich & Broesch, 2011; Henrich & Henrich, 2007; McElreath, Boyd, & Rousseeuw, 2003), or a proclivity for individuals to preferentially learn from models who are "like them"-for example, models of the same sex or ethnicity, or who share similar personality and physical attributes, or who are part of their in-group.
 This form of selective learning offers individuals the best chance of acquiring traits and mental representations (practices, skills, values, beliefs, social norms) that permit them to effectively coordinate, interact, and cooperate with other members of their social group (Chudek & Henrich, 2011).

 Based on this reasoning, we test in Study 6 whether individuals are more likely to acquire overplacement expressed by models more similar to the self.
-The specific domain of self-similarity we focus on here is coalitional member in-group bias, a dimension of similarity that both predicts fitness and has been relevant for eons (i.e., documented in other primates and in small-scale societies; (Kurzban et al., 2001; Silk, 2007; von Rueden et al., 2011), and guides social decision-making beginning as early as infancy (Bian et al., 2018; Wilks et al., 2018; Wynn et al., 2018).
+The specific domain of self-similarity we focus on here is coalitional member in-group bias, a dimension of similarity that both predicts fitness and has been relevant for eons (i.e., documented in other primates and in small-scale societies; Kurzban, Tooby, & Cosmides, 2001; Silk, 2007; von Rueden, Gurven, & Kaplan, 2011), and guides social decision making beginning as early as infancy (Bian, Sloane, & Baillargeon, 2018; Wilks, Kirby, & Nielsen, 2018; Wynn, Bloom, Jordan, Marshall, & Sheskin, 2018).
 This focus on coalition membership is consistent with our aforementioned interest in understanding variation existing within and between groups (including cultural groups) in overconfidence.
-Evidence demonstrating a stronger tendency towards acquiring overconfidence from in-group members relative to out-group members would indicate that selective learning biases such as these may help explain how similarities in overconfidence within cultural groups and differences between cultural groups are maintained.
+Evidence demonstrating a stronger tendency toward acquiring overconfidence from in-group members relative to out-group members would indicate that selective learning biases such as these may help explain how similarities in overconfidence within cultural groups and differences between cultural groups are maintained.

-In Study 6, we experimentally manipulate a model's coalition status (in- vs. out-group) by drawing on recent empirical work indicating that sports rivalry is a potent social category that incites an in- vs. out-group psychology in many modern societies (Kruger et al., 2018; Winegard & Deaner, 2010).
+In Study 6, we experimentally manipulate a model's coalition status (in- vs. out-group) by drawing on recent empirical work indicating that sports rivalry is a potent social category that incites an in- versus out-group psychology in many modern societies (Kruger et al., 2018; Winegard & Deaner, 2010).
 Consistent with the notion of a selective in-group bias in internalizing confidence standards, we expect individuals to readily acquire overplacement when it is displayed by in-group members, but to be less or not at all influenced by overplacing out-group members.
 Put differently, we predict that partner coalitional membership will moderate the effect of exposure to partner overplacement.
-These results offer a first examination of the boundary conditions under which confidence standards do and do not spread, and, by implication, how selective social transmission maintains within-group similarity and between-group heterogeneity.
+These results offer a first examination of the boundary conditions under which confidence standards do and do not spread, and, by implication, how selective social transmission maintains within-group similarity and between-groups heterogeneity.

-Through a campus-wide solicitation at the University of Illinois at Urbana-Champaign, we recruited 248 participants (63.71% women) to complete, in-person, a computerized study on judgment and decision-making.
-We chose a target sample size of 60 participants per condition (targeted N = 240 for all 4 conditions combined).
-Participants' ages ranged from 17 to 33 (M = 19.88, SD = 10.29).
-Similar to Studies 3 and 4, participants received a candy bar for participating and were entered into a raffle to win \$10 based on their performance and calibration.
+Participants.
+Through a campus-wide solicitation at the University of Illinois at Urbana-Champaign, we recruited 248 participants (63.71% women) to complete, in-person, a computerized study on judgment and decision making.
+We chose a target sample size of 60 participants per condition (targeted N = 240 for all four conditions combined).
+Participants' ages ranged from 18 to 33 (M = 19.88, SD = 10.29).
+Similar to Studies 3 and 4, participants were entered into a raffle to win \$10 based on their performance and calibration.
 In our analyses below we report results from all participants.